ConstantinAlexandruOneata/NetworkingProjects/Connecting two Branch Offices with static routes & dynamic routing protocols (OSPFv2, OSPFv3, EIGRP, EIGRPv6, BGP) + NAT\PAT.md

 <img src="Photos/image040.png" id="image40.png" data-border="0" width="625" height="21" />

-<p> With that, ip hosts with private IP addresses in the above subnets can now reach other hosts on
+<p> With that, IP hosts with private IP addresses in the above subnets can now reach other hosts on
 the internet.</p>

 <img src="Photos/image041.png" id="image41.png" data-border="0" width="624" height="165" />